Social media is no joke, even if it runs on humor. Getting it right takes planning, knowhow and a solid strategy – just like all other marketing.

 At the height of the ICO boom in 2017 and early 2018, blockchain startups were awash with funding.
 VC firms and individual investors poured in their cash, in the hope of making big returns.
 However, during the second half of 2018, ICO funding had plummeted 90% from its previous highs.
 The crypto winter took hold.

 During the frenzy of the ICO craze of 2017–2018, branding meant little more than creating a logo and building hype on social media.
 Those times are over — in the current economic climate, only startups with solid tokenomics, a sound business plan and strong branding will survive.
-Thus, a strong branding strategy is essential to convince the doubters.

 Nowadays working in a startup could be considered a choice for overachievers.
 Startups are known to be hectic environments, and stress is a given.
 So much coffee is consumed every day that it would probably be more efficient to administer it intravenously.
-Everyone chasing the same dream that things will be quicker and easier than before.
-Nice idea, right?

 There are a number of misconceptions regarding blockchain technology that tend to cause misunderstandings.
 People don’t know how it works and confuse it with other things, such as Bitcoin.
-If the technology is to be adopted more widely, people need to develop a more fundamental understanding of how blockchain can serve as a catalyst for transformation.

 Effective social media community management is just as important as producing good content.
 The history of social media has repeatedly shown that you ignore your community at your peril, and this is especially relevant for companies launching an ICO or STO.
-Ideally, people become united under a common banner and feel embraced in a community that shares their ideals.

 “Eschew obfuscation” is a humorous, ironic phrase often used by teachers and professors when advising students on their writing style.
 Although it literally means “avoid being unclear”, the words are rare enough that many native English speakers would not know what it means.
-Basically, the lesson here is that “it’s not what you say, it’s the way that you say it”.

 Robot vs Humans is a topic that has often been portrayed in Hollywood films and renowned science-fiction books.
-Their relationship is usually characterised as adversarial: two parties that either fight or exploit each other, like in I, Robot or Ex-Machina for example.
+Their relationship is usually characterised as adversarial: two parties that either fight or exploit each other, like in Robot or Ex-Machina for example.

 Nowadays, if you say “cryptocurrency” or “Bitcoin” everyone seems to know what you are talking about.
 They nod, they say they have heard of it, and some even quote the last graph they have seen on the news.
-It is incredible how the awareness of the crypto world has grown in recent years; from obscurity to something you hear discussed in a pub.

 The exponential growth of cryptocurrency has opened the floodgates to a sea of information.
 For a newcomer to the crypto scene, this can quickly lead to information overload.
-Learning about this world can be pretty frustrating and overwhelming for the uninitiated.
-“Is this information correct?” or “can I trust this source?”

-In the road to an ICO, many blockchain and crypto start-ups get lost in the technical details behind their game-changer idea while the team behind it takes a back seat.
+In the road to an ICO, many blockchain and crypto start-ups get lost in the technical details behind their game-changer idea, while the team behind it takes a back seat.

 For all of the good things blockchain and cryptos can bring to the world, there is also a dark side that can be explained through the Seven Deadly Sins.